 DMA, Theory GA, and MM/MTP applicants must take the Graduate Assistant and Doctor of Musical Arts Exam (GADMA).
 The GADMA is a ninety-minute examination that tests your knowledge of figured bass realization in four parts and analysis; melody harmonization in four parts and analysis; Roman numeral, non-chord tones and formal analysis of examples from the repertoire; counterpoint (18th Century); and 20th Century materials.

 The GADMA is a factor in admissions decisions for the DMA and MM/MTP degrees.
+It is available online in the month of January.
+If the test is required for you, you will be notified when the test is available.
 For other degrees, the exam is only used in the assistantship-granting process, not for admissions decisions.

 Textbooks which will be helpful for review include: